transcom/mymove-docs/docs/frontend/guides/how-we-use-react-query.md

 [Read more about React Query in the official Overview documentation][docs-rq-overview].
 This guide is a brief primer and discusses best practices for the MilMove project.
+Instead of being comprehensive, this documentation strives to be a starting point for the official documentation with references to how to find the particular React Query functions within the MilMove codebase using the official GitHub search functionality.
+This search functionality can also be achieved locally using command-line tools such as `grep` or `ripgrep`.

 [docs-rq-overview]: https://react-query-v2.tanstack.com/docs